As Simon Ndirangu reached the crest of the Ravenel Bridge on a cloudless Saturday morning, he couldn't help himself.

 This was the second Cooper River Bridge Run title for Ndirangu, who won the event in 2010 and was the runner-up in 2011.

 “The first mile was pretty slow and there were many of us in the lead group,” Ndirangu said.
 “When we got to the bridge and started to run uphill, I wanted to push the pace.
 I wanted to start to separate myself from the group.”

-Ndirangu ran the fourth mile in 4:17 and ran his fastest mile split of 4:13 from the fourth to the fifth-mile mark.
+Ndirangu ran the fourth mile in 4:17 and ran his fastest mile split of 4:13 from the four-mile mark to the five-mile mark.
 Ndirangu said he knew it was his race to lose after getting to the top of the bridge.

 “When I got up to the top of the bridge and no one was there with me, I knew this was going to be my day,” Ndirangu said.

 “I felt very strong on the bridge.
 I've run this race enough to know how to run the bridge, which is very important.
 You don't want to push too hard, but you can't slow your pace too much either.”